zenml-io/zenml/docs/book/component-gallery/step-operators/custom.md

 and get the complete docstrings, please check the [API docs](https://apidocs.zenml.io/latest/api_docs/step_operators/#zenml.step_operators.base_step_operator.BaseStepOperator).
 {% endhint %}

-## Building your own custom step operator
+## Build your own custom step operator

-If you want to create a custom step operator, you can follow these steps:
+If you want to create your own custom flavor for a step operator, you can follow the following steps:

-1. Create a class which inherits from the `BaseStepOperator`.
+1. Create a class which inherits from the `BaseOrchestrator` class and implement the abstract `launch` method.
-2. Define the `FLAVOR` class variable.
-3. Implement the abstract `launch()` method.
 This method has two main
 responsibilities:
       * Preparing a suitable execution environment (e.g. a Docker image): The general environment is highly dependent on the concrete step operator implementation, but for ZenML to be able to run the step it requires you to